Psmths/windows-forensic-artifacts/file-activity/zone-identifier.md

 # NTFS Zone Identifiers
 Zone Identifiers are an artifact that reside in alternate data streams within an NTFS volume.
 This artifact is used to determine the origins of a file on a disk.

+> [!NOTE]
-⚠️ In Windows XP, only executable files will be tagged with a Zone Identifier.
+> In Windows XP, only executable files will be tagged with a Zone Identifier.
 Later operating systems will tag all files.

 ### Analysis Value
  - [x] File - Creation